poplarShift/living-research-template/README.md

 ## Just give me a docker image to run

-If you would like to not download anything but explore the study on your own terms, use the pre-compiled Docker image (which includes this entire repository, built using `./docker_build_full.sh`):
+If you would like to not download anything but explore the study on your own terms, use the pre-compiled Docker image (which includes this entire repository, built using `./build_docker.sh full`):

 > `docker run ...`